Adriein/Adriein/README.md

 ### Hi there 👋

-💻 Started coding bots for an MMO called Tibia at 15
+💻 Started coding bots for an MMO called Tibia at 15 yo.

 🏗 Now I'm building complex enterprise applications with the invaluable help of clean architectures.